Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 1. Created independently of the Docker Compose file

-2. Referenced in the Compose file using the external: true attribute
+2. Referenced in the Compose file using external: true

-3. Provide better separation of concerns and enhanced security
+3. Provide separation of concerns and better security

 4. Can be shared across multiple services and stacks

-In Docker Compose, secrets are typically sourced from files.
-Some older guides imply you can define secret values directly inside the Compose file or directly from environment variables—avoid that.
+In Docker Compose, secrets come from files.
+Some older guides suggest you can define secret values directly inside the Compose file or from environment variables—don’t do that.

 If you need to use environment variables, prefer: